Algorithmology/algorithm-analysis-midterm-examination-starter/README.md

 ## 🌟 Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this examination."

-Note: You must retype the sentence here in order to digitally sign your pledge.
+TODO: You must retype the sentence here in order to digitally sign your pledge.

 **IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the assessment.

-Note: Please list here the sources that you consulted while completing the examination!
+TODO: Please list here the sources that you consulted while completing the examination!

 ## 🌐 Examination Overview